 Using Adult Social Care Finance Return (ASC-FR)1 returns for 2018/2019, the median cost per person for supporting older people in all nursing homes was £656 per week [using unique identifiers: 8713501, 8714101, 8714701, 8715301, 8715901 (numerators in thousands of pounds), 8713502, 8714102, 8714702, 8715302, 8715902 (denominators)].
 The mean cost was £678 per week.
-The standard NHS nursing care contribution is £158.16 and the higher rate is £217.59.2 When we add the standard NHS nursing care contribution to PSS expenditure, the total expected median cost is £814 and the mean cost is £836.
+The standard NHS nursing care contribution is £165.56.2 When we add the standard NHS nursing care contribution to PSS expenditure, the total expected median cost is £814 and the mean cost is £836.
+As no new data is available this year we have uprated these figures to 2019/2020 values using the appropriate inflator.

-Costs and unit estimation 2018/2019 value Notes A. Fees £830 per week 3 The direct unit cost of private sector nursing homes is assumed to be the fee.
+Costs and unit estimation 2019/2020 value Notes A. Fees £857 per week The direct unit cost of private sector nursing homes is assumed to be the fee.
 Where a market is fairly competitive, such as that for private sector nursing homes, it is reasonable to assume that the fee will approximate the societal cost of the service.
-4,5,6,7,8 The midpoint between the minimum and maximum fee was taken from Laing & Buisson Care Homes Complete Dataset 2018/2019.9, Care home fees have been split into their component parts by Laing & Buisson (2019).10 For nursing care for frail elderly people, direct costs (staff: care and ancillary) form 66 per cent of total costs; repairs, maintenance and other non-staff current costs at home level forms 15 per cent, corporate overheads forms 4 per cent and accommodation costs forms 15 per cent of the total.
+4,5,6,7,8 The midpoint between the minimum and maximum fee was taken from Laing & Buisson Care Homes Complete Dataset 2018/2019.
+9, Care home fees have been split into their component parts by Laing & Buisson (2019).
+10 For nursing care for frail elderly people, direct costs (staff: care and ancillary) form 66 per cent of total costs; repairs, maintenance and other non-staff current costs at home level forms 15 per cent, corporate overheads forms 4 per cent and accommodation costs forms 15 per cent of the total.
 External services B. Nursing C. GP services D. Other external services £8 per week £11 per week £6 per week Information has been drawn from the article in the 2018 volume by Sach et al.(2018) which compares the mean cost of contacts per resident using data collected from GP records compared to care home records over a seven-month period.
 Using the midpoint between the two data sources, total costs incurred per resident week were £25 (£22 using GP records and £26 using care home data).
 Costs have been uprated using the NHS cost inflation index.
 E. Personal living expenses £24.90 per week The Department for Work and Pensions (DWP) personal allowance for people in residential care or a nursing home is £24.90.
-11 This has been used as a proxy for personal consumption.
+This has been used as a proxy for personal consumption.
 Short-term care No current information is available on whether residents in short-term care are less costly than those who live full-time in a nursing home.
 See previous editions of this volume for sources of information.
 Dependency No current information is available on the relationship of dependency with cost.
 See previous editions of this volume for sources of information.
 Occupancy 91 per cent The occupancy level in England for private and voluntary care homes for older people in 2016/2017 was 91 per cent.
 12 The occupancy rate for care homes (for-profit sector) with nursing was 89.2 per cent (provisional).
 A report published by the Registered Care Providers Association (2016) reported that the occupancy rate for specialist care homes was 88 per cent in 2016.
 13 London multiplier 1.14 x A Fees in London nursing homes were 14 per cent higher than the national average.
-9

-£830 establishment cost per permanent resident week (A); £880 establishment cost plus personal living expenses and external services per permanent resident week (A to E);
+£857 establishment cost per permanent resident week (A); £907 establishment cost plus personal living expenses and external services per permanent resident week (A to E);

-£119 establishment cost per permanent resident day (A); £126 establishment cost plus personal living expenses and external services per permanent resident day (A to E).
+£123 establishment cost per permanent resident day (A); £130 establishment cost plus personal living expenses and external services per permanent resident day (A to E).